UGC NET Exam Analysis 2025 Out for June 2025

 UGC NET 2024 Exam Analysis for Paper 1 – Shift I

-The examination is conducted by the NTA to evaluate candidates’ eligibility for Assistant Professorship/Junior Research Fellowship and the same in Indian universities and colleges.
-Examination was conducted in two shifts: morning session from 9:30 am to 12:30 pm and the evening session from 3:00 pm to 6:00 pm.
+The examination is conducted by the NTA from 25 June to 29 June 2025 to evaluate candidates’ eligibility for Assistant Professorship/Junior Research Fellowship and the same in Indian universities and colleges.
+The UGC NET June 2025 exam will also be held in two shifts: a morning session from 9:00 am to 12:00 pm and an afternoon session from 3:00 pm to 6:00 pm.

 The paper was usually not too difficult but was a bit more time-consuming than others.
 The attempts ranged around 40 to 43.